Miguel-LlamasLanza/early_tde_classification/README.md

 ```
 pip install -e .
 ```
-You might need to install other packages as `matplotlib` or `pandas`.
+You might need to install other packages such as `matplotlib` or `pandas`.

 ## Usage